 - a) Plans for the continuity of management and communications during emergencies, both within and outside the facility; - b) Trains personnel in the emergency plan periodically; - c) Ensures provision of emergency information and materials to personnel; - d) In developing the emergency response and emergency action plan, the GAO and ESSO will coordinate with local emergency management agencies, unified program agencies, and local first response agencies; and - e) The owner or operator of each ESS facility shall develop and submit an emergency response and emergency action plan.
-The owner or operator of the ESS facility shall submit the emergency response and emergency action plan to the county, local emergency management agencies, local first response agencies, and if applicable, the Authority Holding Jurisdiction (AHJ) and the city where the facility is located.
+The owner or operator of the ESS facility shall submit the emergency response and emergency action plan to the California Environmental Reporting System (CERS) and county, local emergency management agencies (e.g., fire department) if such agencies do not have access to CERS, local first response agencies, and if applicable, the Authority Holding Jurisdiction (AHJ) and the city where the facility is located.